Germany increasingly popular as holiday destination | DW | 08.08.2019

-More holidayers are opting for Germany, as an almost decade long tourism boom goes on.
+More holidaymakers are opting for Germany, as an almost decadelong tourism boom continues.
 Another record for the number of travelers to Germany is expected for 2019.

-More people are flocking to Germany on holiday as temperatures soared to record figures in July.
+More people flocked to Germany on holiday as temperatures soared to record highs in July.

-The German government's statistical office (Destatis) reported on Thursday that foreigners spent 39.8 million nights in German hotels in the first half of the 2019, which was a rise of 3% on the previous year.
+The German government's statistical office, Destatis, reported on Thursday that foreigners spent 39.8 million nights in German hotels in the first half of 2019, which was a rise of 3% on the previous year.

 Destatis carried out the study in tandem with Germany's tourism industry federation, the BTW.